|

 Find and contact playlist curators yourself.
 Use legitimate

-and verify which of the playlists submitted to be 100% real.
+and verify which of the playlists submitted are 100% real.

 Only 100% real playlists